A Eucharistic Community joined to worship, serve and know God.

 At the time of the first correction, the student will be warned.

-Students whose behavior becomes a continual problem in the classroom will be sent out of class to the Religious Education leader.
-Anytime a student is sent from class for disciplinary reasons their parent(s) will be contacted either by phone, in person, or in writing.
+Students whose behavior becomes a continual problem in the classroom will be sent out of class to the religious education leader.
+Anytime a student is sent from class for disciplinary reasons their parent(s) will be contacted by phone, in person, or writing.

 As a last recourse, when a conflict between a student and catechist cannot be resolved, the parent(s) will be asked to finish the year at home with the child.
-The child will be treated as one who is being home schooled and the parish will follow the Diocesan guidelines concerning homeschooling.
+The child be treated as one who is being homeschooled the parish will follow the Diocesan guidelines concerning homeschooling.

-The child will be admitted into the program in the next calendar year with no prejudice.
+The child will be admitted into the program the next calendar year with no prejudice.

 CHILD ABUSE